epfl-ada/ada-2025-project-barrada/README.md

 ## Additional Datasets

-Beyond the Reddit hyperlink network, we use:

-- **Reddit User and Subreddit Embeddings (Stanford SNAP)** — [https://snap.stanford.edu/data/web-RedditEmbeddings.html]
-  Provides 300-dimensional vectors representing the topics of around 50000 subreddits.
+Beyond the [Reddit hyperlink network](https://snap.stanford.edu/data/soc-RedditHyperlinks.html), we use the [Reddit User and Subreddit Embeddings (Stanford SNAP)](https://snap.stanford.edu/data/web-RedditEmbeddings.html)\, which provides 300-dimensional vectors representing the topics of around 50000 subreddits.

 We process these vectors using PCA for dimensional reduction and K-Means Clustering to assign a categorical Topic Cluster ID to every subreddit.